BooBucket/Project-TuxRaider/README.md

 3. Install SFML library (https://www.sfml-dev.org/)
 4. Compile the script (on Linux: g++ main.cpp -o tuxraid -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio)

-You can also test the template level running a.out file in terminal (./a.out)
+You can also test the template level running game file in terminal (./game)